awsaavedra/awsaavedra.github.io/readme.md

 ## Objective

 A fast, minimal, self-hosted personal site for publishing articles, documentation, projects, and notes.
-The design philosophy prioritizes simplicity: plain text where possible, no tracking, no heavy JavaScript, and full ownership of content and subscriber data.
+The design philosophy prioritizes simplicity: plain text where possible, no tracking, ejectable from anywhere, no JavaScript ever, and full ownership of content and subscriber data.

 ---